AviatrixSystems/Docs/HowTos/UserSSL_VPN_Okta_SAML_Config.rst

    | Entity ID               | Hostname                                        |
    +-------------------------+-------------------------------------------------+

 #.
-Click `OK`
+Click **OK**.

 .. _test_integration:

-Test the Integration
+Testing the Integration
 ####################

 #.
-Start the Aviatrix VPN Client
+Start the Aviatrix VPN Client.

    .. note::
       If you don't start the client, you will receive a warning from the browser in the last step of this process

 #.
-Log in to the Aviatrix Controller
+Log in to the Aviatrix Controller.
 #.
-Click `OpenVPN®` in the left navigation menu
+Click **OpenVPN®** on the left sidebar.
 #.
-Select `Advanced`
+Select **Advanced**.
 #.
-Click on the `SAML` tab
+Select the **SAML** tab.
 #.
-Click the `Test` button next to the ``SP Name`` created in the previous step
+Click **Test** next to the "SP Name" created in the previous step.

    .. tip::

-      You will need to assign the new Okta application to a test user's Okta account before clicking `Test`.
+      You will need to assign the new Okta application to a test user's Okta account before clicking **Test**.

 #.
 You should be redirected to Okta.
-Login with your test user credentials.
+Log in with your test user credentials.

    .. important::

-      If everything is configured correctly, once you have authenticated you will be redirected back to the controller and the window will close.
+      If everything is configured correctly, once you have authenticated you will be redirected back to the Controller and the window will close.

 .. _create_aviatrix_vpn_user: